 What’s the best time of year to hike the JMT?

-Generally the trail is accessible from July through September.
+The John Muir Trail is accessible from July through September.
 It varies from year to year, depending on the previous winter’s snowfall.
 It’s also a matter of risk tolerance, skill and the specific conditions of that season.
 Some people hike the JMT with snow on the ground and raging water in the creeks.
 Some ski in the middle of winter.
 Those aren’t conditions suitable for most “summer” backpackers.

 Most years one can plan a trip beginning the first week in July, and only hike on snow near the tops of the passes.
 The first substantial snow usually comes sometime in October.
 A trip that extends into October will have cold nights, closed resupply locations and a sharply increased risk of dangerous amounts of snowfall.

 Should I hike the JMT north or south?

 Both ways are great.
 North to south is the more popular option.
 That is partly for cultural reasons: other people are doing it and we tend to follow trends.
 Southbound brings you to the highest and most rugged stretches at the end of your hike instead of the beginning.
 Northbound, you’re faced with climbing to the summit of Mt.
 Whitney with a heavy pack at the start of your hike.

 Is a wilderness permit required?

 Yes, wilderness permits are required.
 Quotas are in place to ensure that your experience isn’t hampered by large crowds and that the fragile environment isn’t unduly damaged.
 Please see more information on